gchq/gaffer-docker/README.md

 Each of our images will be tagged in DockerHub with the version of the software they represent.
 Every release, we update the image for that tag and add a new release which has the corresponding git tag.

-So if we tag this code in git as 1.0.0 and publish the resulting gaffer image at gaffer version 1.11.0, the following images would be pushed to Docker Hub:
+So if we tag this code in git as 1.0.0 and publish the resulting Gaffer image at Gaffer version 1.11.0, the following images would be pushed to Docker Hub:

 * gchq/gaffer:latest